-Determining whether not to it makes sense for your business to offer health care to your employees is a big decision, and by no means a one-size-fits-all decision.
+Determining whether or not it makes sense to offer health care to your employees is a big decision, and by no means a one-size-fits-all decision.
 Obviously no blog post can make the choice for you, but here are some of the perks of offering health care benefits in the workplace:

 - It’s attractive to those looking for a career.
 When people are looking for a job, pay is often the most important factor.
 But the best workers — the ones who are looking for a career — want a place that offers them more.
-Health care is expensive, and when you’re thinking about where you want to stay and build your career, you want to make sure you’ll have what you need to provide for yourself and your family.
+Health care is expensive, and when thinking about where they want to stay and build their career, potential hires want to make sure they’ll have what they need to provide for themselves and their families.
 Yes, pay rate is still important, but without our health, what good is that extra money?
 When it comes down to it, if another company is offering a similar pay, health insurance can be the difference between you getting that great employee or someone else getting him or her.

 - You can lessen the financial worries and stresses of your employees.
 Even if you can’t cover all costs, providing some help with health costs can really make a difference in the lives of your employees.
 Things happen — we get sick, we add on to our families, our kids break limbs — and because we have nothing if we don’t have our health, we can’t just save up or wait to take care of ourselves.
 We won’t get into how broken our health care system is here in the U.S. or how absurd costs are, but it’s important to remember that our health is not a luxury.
 By providing health insurance to your employees (and their families), you can lessen their financial worries so that, should they ever need to go to the hospital or have emergency surgery, their only concern is getting healthy, not whether or not it can wait or how they’re going to pay for it.

 - Healthy workers are more productive.
-When your health is poor, it’s all-consuming.
-You can’t think about how to streamline a process or how to do your job better if your head is pounding or you have chronic bronchitis or a serious back injury.
-But when your health is good, you don’t even think about it.
-You feel good and you’re freed up to focus on getting work done.
+When health is poor, it’s all-consuming.
+Your employees can’t think about how to streamline a process or how to do their jobs better if their head is pounding or they have chronic bronchitis or a serious back injury.
+But when health is good, it’s not something we even think about.
+We feel good and we are freed up to focus on getting work done.
 By providing health insurance to your employees, you can help them maintain better health and get the treatment and medication they need so they can focus on daily life.
 And healthier, more content workers have less sick days and are always going to be more productive, period.

 - You may be eligible for tax advantages and credits.
 While the government doesn’t do a lot to benefit small business owners, it does offer some tax advantages and credits to businesses offering health insurance to employees.
 For example, you can deduct your employees’ health insurance costs (as well as your own insurance costs), and if you have fewer than 25 employees, you may be eligible for an additional tax credit.
 Head here to learn more.